Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

-  whether we're consuming them or forwarding them elsewhere, but Dean recommended unmarshalling them immediately (to avoid confusion over tables they might reference which could change between now and delivery), then remarshalling them later.. it depends on what vat-side tables are involved and how they might change.
+  whether we're consuming them or forwarding them elsewhere, but Dean recommended unmarshalling them immediately (to avoid confusion over tables they might reference which could change between now and delivery), then remarshalling them later… it depends on what vat-side tables are involved and how they might change.
 * The message flow would be simpler if these queued messages could be dumped back into the kernel after a promise is resolved, and let the kernel deal